NiccoloRighetti/MantoGryllo_Dating/README.md

-# Dating Polyneoptera Phylogeny Using MCMCtree: Four Sensitivity Tests
+# Dating Polyneoptera Phylogeny Using MCMCtree

 This project aims to explore the robustness and sensitivity of molecular dating analyses within the Polyneoptera phylogeny using MCMCtree.
-Four distinct sensitivity tests were conducted to scrutinize key aspects influencing the dating results.
+Four distinct sensitivity tests were conducted to scrutinize key aspects influencing the dating results: two of them tested the dataset, while the others tested the priors.

+## Testing the Dataset
-## 1. Long Branch Attraction possibly biases dating analyses
+### 1a.
+Long Branch Attraction possibly biases dating analyses

 To investigate potential long-branch attraction bias, nucleotide alignments were analyzed twice: once including Embioptera and Zoraptera, and once excluding them.
 The following species were systematically removed from the analyses: